lvpeschke/NetNinny/Lab2.md

 # Lab2: Net Ninny

 ## Questions?
-- How to handle 2-3-… word combinations? --> find()
+- How to handle 2-3-… word combinations?  *find() in the C++ library.*
 - Forking really necessary?
-Or threads okay?
+Or threads okay? *Threads are okay.*
-- State machine by character to parse the messages?
+- State machine by character to parse the messages? *Yes.*

 ## Teaching session